Greginkansas/-openhab-openhab1wiki/Actions.md

 - `cancel()`: Cancels the timer, returns true if successful
 - `isRunning()`: Returns true if the scheduled code is currently being executed
 - `hasTerminated()`: Returns true if the scheduled code has laready terminated
 - `reschedule(AbstractInstant newTime)`: Reschedules a new starting time.
-If called after termination, this will schedule another execution of the same code again.
+If the timer has terminated, this method does nothing.

 [Table of Contents](#table-of-contents)